FreeAndFair/ColoradoRLA/docs/methodology.md

 automatically, as soon as it can be, to catch defects as early as possible.
 Continuous integration is a proven way to reduce development cost and improve productivity.
-In continuous deployment, code that has passed V&V and integration testing is promoted automatically from the main development branch to a deployment staging area that allows all project personnel to access and test the latest working code in a whole-system context.
+In continuous deployment, code that has passed validation and verification ("V&V") and integration testing is promoted automatically from the main development branch to a deployment staging area that allows all project personnel to access and test the latest working code in a whole-system context.